LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

 Handling Events
 ---------------

+.. index:: ! inline event handler

-Feature rich web applications rely on more than the default event handling provided by the DOM.
+Feature-rich web applications rely on more than the default event handling provided by the DOM.
 We can add custom interactivity with the users by attaching event handlers to HTML elements and then writing the event handler code.

-To write a handler, you need to tell the browswer what to do when a certain event happens.
+To write a handler, you need to tell the browser what to do when a certain event happens.
 DOM elements use the *on event* naming convention when declaring event handlers.

-For example when defining what happens when a ``<button>`` is clicked, the ``onclick`` attribute is used.
+The first way we will handle events is to declare the event handler in HTML, this is often referred to as an **inline event handler**.
+For example, when defining what happens when a ``<button>`` is clicked, the ``onclick`` attribute is used.
 This naming convention can be read as: *On click of the button, print a message to the console.*

-The first way we will handle events is to decalre the event handler in HTML, this is often referred to as an **inline event handler**.

 .. admonition:: Example

-   Add a *click* handler to a ``<button>``.
-Define what happens when the ``<button>`` is clicked.

    .. sourcecode:: html
+      :linenos:

       <!DOCTYPE html>
       <html>